Entry and exit

 - If in doubt, seek local advice.

-Hotels may refuse accommodation to couples unable to provide proof of marriage.
+Hotels may refuse accommodation to couples who don't have proof of marriage.

-The Islamic holy month of Ramadan is expected between early May and early June 2019.
-Take extra care to respect religious and cultural sensitivities, rules and customs during Ramadan.
-In particular, avoid eating, drinking and smoking in public and in the presence of people who are fasting.
+The Islamic holy month of Ramadan is between early May and early June 2019.
+Take care to respect religious and cultural sensitivities, rules and customs during Ramadan.
+Avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 More information:

 Physical and mental health